JasmineRandhawa/organic-shop/README.md

 # OrganicShop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+This project was generated with Firebase database and  [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.

+## Project Video

+Check Out the ProjectVideo folder for project video demo

 ## Development server